 Who qualifies as a veteran for online applied behavior analysis degree programs?

-Active-Duty Veterans: Those who have served on active duty and received an honorable or other than dishonorable discharge usually qualify for GI Bill benefits applicable to online applied behavior analysis degree programs.
+Active-duty veterans: Former service members who completed qualifying active-duty service and received an honorable or other than dishonorable discharge usually have access to GI Bill benefits that may be used for approved online applied behavior analysis degree programs.

-Discharge Classifications: Veterans with honorable or general under honorable conditions discharges are eligible, while dishonorable discharges typically disqualify applicants from using GI Bill benefits, affecting their ability to enroll in these programs.
+Discharge classification: Veterans with honorable or general under honorable conditions discharges are commonly eligible for education benefits.
+A dishonorable discharge typically prevents use of GI Bill benefits, which can affect a student’s ability to fund an ABA program.

 Table of contents